Snakebite Derails Tim Howell’s Historic Himalayan Wingsuit Flight

 Survival First Aid Kit with Israeli Bandage, Chest Seal, Tourniquet, Splint, Tactical Military Combat Molle IFAK for Wound Care, Bleeding Control, Trauma Hemorrhage and More (Black)

-Military Emergency Hemostasis Kit ▶ Contains 6" Israeli Bandage, Tap-on Tourniquet, Chest Seal, Splint, Knife, EMT Blunt Scissor,…
+Military Emergency Hemostasis Kit ▶ Contains 6" Israeli Bandage, Snap-on Tourniquet, Chest Seal, Splint, Knife, EMT Blunt Scissor,…

 As an affiliate, we earn on qualifying purchases.